petersulyok/smfc/ARCHITECTURE.md

 2. **BMC block** — product name, fan mode.
 Verbose adds manufacturer, firmware, IPMI version, platform class.
 3. **Fan controllers table** — one row per controller: Section, Type, Zones, Devices, Temp, Level.
+On the online path `Level` is the controller's own `last_level_pct` (§10.1), *not* the applied zone level: on a shared zone the two differ for every controller that lost the arbitration, and showing the zone level here would contradict the row's own Temp and window.
 ANSI colour-banding (DIM/GREEN/YELLOW/RED) is applied to Temp and Level cells against the controller's own steering window.
-4. **Verbose per-controller blocks** (with `--verbose`) — Window line (`T=[min..max]C → L=[min..max]%`), optional Curve line for advanced control functions, current Temp/Level, optional Standby Guard line (HD), indented per-device temperature list.
+4. **Verbose per-controller blocks** (with `--verbose`) — Window line (`T=[min..max]C → L=[min..max]%`), optional Curve line for advanced control functions, current Temp/Level (again the controller's own request;
+   when the zone ended up at a different level it is appended as `(zone N applied: Z %)`), optional Standby Guard line (HD), indented per-device temperature list.
 The device table has two conditional
    columns: `State` (HD with standby guard) and `Errors`, the device's lifetime failed-read count (§7.1.4), rendered only when at least one device of that